 The above examples are security measures for foreseeable risks.
 But not every crime is foreseeable; and likewise, property owners are not always at fault when a person is the victim of a crime on their property.

 For instance, a parking garage may be extremely well-lit, have surveillance in place, and even have security guards on patrol.
 But still, someone could assault another person as she heads to her car.
 Since the parking garage’s owner had adequate security in place to prevent this, the owner might not be held liable in a negligent security claim.

 Why would the victim of a crime file a civil lawsuit against a business or property owner, instead of the criminal?
 One reason is in order to claim compensation.
 Even if the guilty person is convicted of the crime, the victim will not receive financial compensation as a result.
 Filing a civil personal injury claim is the only way to do that.
 Most property owners have insurance to cover them in these claims.
 This increases the likelihood that a victim will actually receive compensation for his or her injuries, emotional distress, and other expenses.

 These cases are very complicated.
 Large companies have teams of lawyers fighting to ensure that they don’t end up paying.
 The victim needs to have a qualified and experienced Burlington premises liability lawyer fighting for him or her, too.

-If you have been the victim of crime on someone else’s property and you believe it was due to negligent security, contact DiBella Law Offices, P.C., at (781) 262-3338.
+If you have been the victim of crime on someone else’s property in Massachusetts and you believe it was due to negligent security, contact DiBella Law Offices, P.C., at (781) 262-3338.
 We know how traumatic your experience was, and we know how difficult negligent security can be to prove.
 We also know how to do just that, and we never give up fighting for our clients’ rights.
 Call today for a free consultation.